bldl/emplace-spidermonkey/README.md

   **Check if `key` already exists**

-  As mentioned above, the purpose of the iteration is to check wether or not the key already exists.
+  As mentioned above, the purpose of the iteration is to check whether or not the key already exists.
 This can be done by comparing the `key` with `eKey`.

   __Specification Line:__